12 Plants For a Low Maintenance Garden

 5) Lamb’s Ear

-Lamb’s Ear is a perfect low-maintenance plant; it requires very little care and provides excellent ground cover for weed suppression.
+Lamb’s Ear is a perfect low-maintenance plant; it requires very little care and I’ve grown it as ground cover and for its weed suppression abilities

-You can place this plant under taller plants such as roses, alliums and ornamental grasses as well as trees.
+I have also grown it under taller plants such as roses, alliums and ornamental grasses, as well as trees.

 Grow in full sun you’ll be rewarded with years of hassle-free growth.
 The grey/silver fur-like coating is particularly eye-catching.